-Dark, dank and putrid were the words an ancient estate agent might have used to glamorise this miserable dungeon.
-There were no words horrible or nauseating enough to describe what it was really like.
+Dark, dank and putrid were the words a dodgy property merchant might have used to glamorise this miserable dungeon.
+There were no words hideous or nauseating enough to describe the true horror of this dreadful place.
 To be fair though, it wasn’t all bad, at least the green slime, which oozed like pus from small cracks in the walls, added some colour to the drab greyness.

 Tung huddled in the darkest corner of the freezing, granite cell wishing he was dead.
 He wouldn’t have to wait long for his wish to come true because he was due to be tortured to death the very next day.
 Roll on death, it couldn’t come a moment too soon.
 He was soaking wet, bruised, starving and parched with thirst.
 Yes, roll on death.

 Now all he could do was pray for sleep, because sleep would give him merciful nothingness before the excruciating morning.
 He tossed and turned like an agitated foetus.
 How could anyone sleep in this frightful place?
 Hands over his ears, he tried to shut out the sounds of the torturers’ hammers smashing bones, the heavy clunk of the ratchets on the rack and the anguished screams of the victims which echoed forlornly down the stone corridors.
 Rank stenches crept under the door to assault his nostrils, the acrid smell of flesh being seared by red-hot branding irons overwhelming the other odours of human sweat, urine and excrement.
 Wails of despair reverberated inside his head.
 Did these evil tormentors never rest?